 So, outside perspective is very important, that accountability or whatever you want to call it.
 I think that’s one thing.
 If that’s a mentor or board directors or some kind of advisory board, having someone else to keep you accountable is very important.
 Now.
 So then short term, I think, or that’s both, short-term, long-term.
 I think setting a long-term goal where you want to take your business and then obviously work back towards that, but making sure that every day you’re taking steps that takes you towards your long-term goal.
 Cause I find myself multiple times, I set a you know, long-term plan forward in the future, but the daily steps, daily actions I take are not necessarily taking me right there.
 So then I’m going to be disappointed in the future that what we’re doing does not take me there, but it’s because of daily decisions.
 I avoid some of the harder decisions, the harder conversations.
 But if I have a clear plan and I know where I want to take it because I have a reason for me to be in a place in five years, then it’s going to be easier for me to take necessary steps today and stay away from the easier things that are not taking me there.
 And that too comes down to accountability.
 Now I have a partner, we have a mentor, but we also have a board, because running a business is very, very hard.

 Yes, absolutely.
 I think that’s it.
 I think that if you start understanding how to get something moving and then let it work its magic, time is phenomenal.
-So the dashboard and the roadmap are tools to make sure you’re taking the right step and focusing on spinning your flywheel so we can keep spinning that plate until you can take the next one.
-So I think that over time, if you start doing the right things at the right order, that roadmap is phenomenal to visualize compounding.
+So the dashboard and the Growth ToolKit are tools to make sure you’re taking the right step and focusing on spinning your flywheel so we can keep spinning that plate until you can take the next one.
+So I think that over time, if you start doing the right things at the right order, that Growth ToolKit is phenomenal to visualize compounding.

 Thank you so much for your time today, Oskar.
 It’s always a pleasure talking to you and I appreciate your perspective, the long-term vision inspiring gym owners to drive up their net owner benefit.
 Will you come and talk to us again?